-Based upon Session Law 2014-100, Sections 12H.9(a)-(c), the Division was required to make adjustments to the PDL to maximize supplemental rebates for mental health drugs.
-This legislation also gave authority to the Division to impose prior authorizations, utilization review criteria and other restrictions on mental health drugs.
+Based on Session Law 2014-100, Sections 12H.9(a)-(c), the Division was required to make adjustments to the PDL to maximize supplemental rebates for mental health drugs.
+This legislation also gave authority to the Division to impose PAs, utilization review criteria and other restrictions on mental health drugs.
 Effective June 2015, the Division implemented PDL updates regarding oral antipsychotic medications.
-These updates included showing preferred and non-preferred oral antipsychotics on the PDL, as well as requiring trial and failure of one preferred antipsychotic without a prior authorization to obtain a non-preferred medication.
-Additionally, the Division reinstated their Off Label Antipsychotic Safety Monitoring in

-Beneficiaries through Age 17 (A+KIDS) and Off Label Antipsychotic Safety (ASAP-adults) programs.
-These programs require prior authorization for any preferred or non-preferred antipsychotic medication for children 17 years of age and younger or off label use for adults 18 years of age and older.
+These updates included showing preferred and non-preferred oral antipsychotics on the PDL, as well as requiring trial and failure of one preferred antipsychotic without a PA to obtain a non-preferred medication.
+Additionally, the Division reinstated their Off Label Antipsychotic Safety Monitoring in Beneficiaries through Age 17 (A+KIDS) and Off Label Antipsychotic Safety (ASAP-adults) programs.
+These programs require PA for any preferred or non-preferred anti-psychotic medication for children 17 years of age and younger or off label use for adults 18 years of age and older.

 The Division initially established 88 PDL therapeutic drug categories, including preferred and nonpreferred medications.
-Drugs on the PDL are indicated as "preferred" or "non-preferred" based on therapeutic effectiveness, safety, clinical outcomes and their net cost after federal and supplemental drug rebates.
+Drugs on the PDL are indicated as preferred or non-preferred based on therapeutic effectiveness, safety, clinical outcomes, and their net cost after federal and supplemental drug rebates.
 Supplemental drug rebates are collected in addition to the statutorily required rebates collected under the Medicaid Drug Rebate Program (MDRP) and are negotiated with manufacturers.
 Supplemental rebates are offered by manufacturers through a competitive bidding process as an incentive to be selected as part of the Division's PDL.
 Drugs that are preferred on the PDL typically do not require a PA, which results in increased utilization and market share over their non-preferred counterparts within a therapeutic drug class.
 It is important to note that supplemental rebate offers from manufacturers do not guarantee preferred placement on the PDL.
-Net cost associated with the supplemental rebates is a secondary consideration for preferred placement on the PDL after evaluation of therapeutic effectiveness, safety and clinical outcomes.
-Non-preferred drugs are available through prior authorization.
-For therapeutic drug categories that do not appear on the PDL, prescribers can prescribe drugs in these classes as appropriate unless clinical coverage criteria requiring prior authorization exist.
+Net cost associated with the supplemental rebates is a secondary consideration for preferred placement on the PDL after evaluation of therapeutic effectiveness, safety, and clinical outcomes.
+Non-preferred drugs are available through PA.
+For therapeutic drug categories that do not appear on the PDL, prescribers can prescribe drugs in these classes, as appropriate, unless clinical coverage criteria requiring PA exist.

-Chart 1 below and Chart 2 on the following page illustrate spend and claim breakdowns for SFY 2020 based upon PDL designation after exclusion of claims, as noted on page 17.
-The 118 therapeutic drug categories included in the PDL program represented 75 percent of total spend and 84 percent of total claims during the study period.
-As illustrated below, preferred drugs represented 58 percent of total spend and 77 percent of spend for drugs subject to the PDL.
-Additionally, preferred drug claims represented 80 percent of total claims and 95 percent of claims subject to the PDL.
+Figure 1 and Figure 2 on the following page illustrate spend and claim breakdowns for SFY 2021 based on PDL designation after exclusion of claims, as noted on page 20.
+The 118 therapeutic drug categories included in the PDL program represented 74 percent of total spend and 83 percent of total claims during the study period.
+As illustrated below, preferred drugs represented 56 percent of total spend and 76 percent of spend for drugs subject to the PDL.
+Additionally, preferred drug claims represented 79 percent of total claims and 95 percent of claims subject to the PDL.

-Chart 1: SFY 2020 Spend Breakdown by PDL Designation
+Figure 1: SFY 2021 Spend Breakdown by PDL Designation

-Chart 2: SFY 2020 Claim Breakdown by PDL Designation
+Figure 2: SFY 2021 Claim Breakdown by PDL Designation

-It is worth noting that specialty drugs represent nearly 81 percent of spend not subject to the PDL.
-Drugs used to treat HIV and hemophilia represent over one-third (34 percent) of this specialty drug spend.
-Although a universally accepted definition of specialty drug has not been determined, these drugs typically treat complex, chronic, rare and difficult to manage conditions.
-Often, they are only available through a limited distribution system due to their requirement for special handling (i.e. cold chain management), as well as the need to provide ongoing monitoring for efficacy, safety and an overall positive clinical response.
+It is worth noting that specialty drugs represent nearly 84 percent of spend not subject to the PDL.
+Drugs used to treat human immunodeficiency virus (HIV) and hemophilia represent one-third (33 percent) of this specialty drug spend.
+Although a universally accepted definition of specialty drug has not been determined, these drugs typically treat complex, chronic, rare, and difficult to manage conditions.
+Often, they are only available through a limited distribution system due to their requirement for special handling (i.e., cold chain management), as well as the need to provide ongoing monitoring for efficacy, safety, and an overall positive clinical response.